wvirany/blog/content/posts/prior_mean/index.md

    <img src="figures/mmgbsa_vina_tsne.png" alt="Figure 7" style="width:100%; margin-left:auto; margin-right:auto">
 </div>

-Interestingly, it appears that high MM/GBSA scores are spread out among different clusters of candidates, while high Vina scores appear to be restricted to a few distinct clusters.
-This suggests that MM/GBSA is inherently multi-modal in fingerprint space, providing a more complex and difficult objective landscape.
+It appears that high MM/GBSA scores are spread out among different clusters of candidates, while high Vina scores appear to be restricted to a few distinct clusters.
+This suggests that MM/GBSA is relatively more multi-modal in fingerprint space than Vina, providing a more complex and difficult objective landscape.
 This agrees with the results in the [Molecular optimization](#molecular-optimization) section, where we were able to achieve a higher retrieval rate in terms of Vina scores compared to MM/GBSA in 500 iterations.

 Additionally, the figure below shows the candidates selected during BO for a single seed when using the constant vs. docking prior means.
 Darker points correspond to those selected at later iterations of BO.